zawnpn/NKU-EAMIS/README.md

 ## Introduction
-A simple tool to help get information in NKU-EAMIS(NKU Education Affairs Management Information Ststem).
+A simple tool to help get information in NKU-EAMIS(NKU Education Affairs Management Information System).

 ## Install & Use
 Use command `sudo pip3 install nkueamis` to install, then just execute `nkueamis` with some options in your terminal;